 Since 2003, China had transported 104 assemblies of spent fuel from the Daya Bay nuclear power plant twice a year to the interim storage pool at the pilot-scale test reprocessing plant at Lanzhou in Gansu province.
 A large-scale commercial interim spent fuel storage facility with a possible 3000 tU storage capacity has not been built in China yet, although studies and plans are underway.
+In the meantime, China is also considering dry storage options for spent fuel interim storage.8

 Figure 1.
-On-site Spent Fuel Storage Pool at Qinshan I (Source: CNNC)[6]
+On-site Spent Fuel Storage Pool at Qinshan I (Source: CNNC)9